MuhammadSulaiman001/opengl-lab/README.md

     - add a **relative path** to where these header files are.
 2. To tell VS where the implementation binaries are, go to:
     - Project properties -> Linker -> General -> Additional Library Directories,
-    - add a relative path to .libs files added
+    - add a relative path to .libs files
 3. Tell the linker what libs you want to consume by adding their names in:
     - Code, via `#pragma comment(lib, "lib-name.lib")`
     - Or: from Project properties -> Linker -> Input -> Additional Dependencies